 Every year, we pay tribute to the star of the show — the course.
-Runners count on the course to pull them through each mile, and every year this course doesn’t let them down.
-Mile after mile, the views and sounds help propel runners to the finish line.
-Be on the lookout for views on the course that you might recognize from a hit TV show or movie.
+Mile after mile, the tropical views and sounds help propel runners to the finish line.
+Be on the lookout for sights on the course that you might recognize from a hit TV show or movie.
 Many of those hot spots are actually part of this incredible course!

 About The Course

-- The course is a USTAF-certified, flat, single-loop course.
+- The course is a USTAF-certified, flat, single-loop and Boston-qualifying course*.

-- There are several bridges spread out along the course with a very slight graduated incline.
-The bridges are held in the closed-to-vessel position for the duration of the race.
+- There are several bridges along the course with a very slight incline.

-- Digital time clocks are positioned throughout the course.
+- Digital time clocks will be positioned throughout the course.

-- Course markers, directional arrows and other signage are positioned throughout the course.
+- Course markers, directional arrows and other signage will be positioned throughout the course.

-- Several digital clocks at the finish line display unofficial times.
+- Several digital clocks at the Finish Line will display unofficial times.

-- If you signed up for the full marathon and you decide to run the half marathon, you will receive a full marathon finisher’s medal.
+- If you signed up for the full marathon and you decide to run the half marathon, you will receive a half marathon finisher’s medal.

-We recommend all those wishing to enter or exit Miami Beach between 6:00 a.m. and 10:00 a.m. utilize the Julia Tuttle Causeway.
-Roads will be closed and managed by Miami, Miami Beach and Miami Dade Police Departments, who will assist traffic through intersections between gaps of runners.
+We recommend all those wishing to enter to enter or exit Miami Beach between 6:00 AM to 10:00 AM utilize the Julia Tuttle Causeway.
+Roads will be closed and managed by Miami, Miami Beach, Miami Dade County Police Departments who will assist traffic through intersections between gaps of runners

 The truth is, Miami and Miami Beach are at sea level; we have really no noticeable elevation changes.
 However, we do need a way to get from one beautiful piece of land to another without getting our feet in the water.
 Descriptions of bridges, or as we say in Miami, “hills” are listed below:

-- A quarter mile into the race there is the largest bridge of the course (9 meters above sea level) that connects to Watson Island.
+- A quarter mile into the race there is the largest bridge of the course – the MacArthur Causeway – (9 meters above sea level) that connects to Watson Island.

-- At the 2.5-mile mark there is a second incline that is a less gradual incline, but much lower height than the first bridge.
+- At the 2.5-mile mark there is a second incline that is a less gradual incline, but much lower height than the first.
 This connects to the island of Miami Beach.

 - At the 13.1-mile mark there’s a drawbridge that gives you an incredible view of the Miami River, but isn’t too tall of a bridge.

-- At the 25.9-mile mark you go over a drawbridge that goes almost unnoticed because it is small.
-As you go up it, you’ll begin to hear the cheers and the music of the finish line.
+- At the 25.7-mile mark you go over a drawbridge for a bit of a challenge toward the end of your on-course journey but as you go up, you’ll begin to hear the cheers and the pumping music of the Finish Line.

 The start line